LiminLi-xjtu/MMOSurv/README.md

 MMOSurv: Meta-learning for few-shot survival analysis with multi-omics data

+MMOSurv enables to learn an effective multi-omics survival prediction model from a very few training samples of a specific cancer type, with the meta-knowledge across tasks from relevant cancer types.
 This is an implementation of MMOSurv in Python 3.9.5 under Linux with CPU Intel(R) Core(TM) i9-12900K and GPU NVIDIA GeForce RTX 3090.
 It follows a modern deep learning design and is implemented by PyTorch platform.

 # Environment Installation